Pest, Hungary

 Pest (/hu/) is the part of Budapest, the capital city of Hungary, that lies on the eastern bank of the Danube.
 Pest was administratively unified with Buda and Óbuda in 1873.
 Prior to this, it was an independent city.
 In colloquial Hungarian, "Pest" is sometimes also used pars pro toto to refer to Budapest as a whole.

-Comprising about two-thirds of the city's area, Pest is flatter and much more heavily urbanized than Buda.
+Comprising about two-thirds of the Budapest city area, Pest is flatter and much more heavily urbanized than Buda.
 Many of Budapest's most notable sites are in Pest, including the Inner City (Belváros), the Parliament (Országház), the Opera, the Great Market Hall, Heroes' Square, and Andrássy Avenue.

 Etymology

-According to Ptolemy the settlement was called Pession in antiquity, with the official Roman name being Contra-Aquincum (see Aquincum for Roman town across the Danube in what became Óbuda).
+According to Ptolemy, the settlement was called Pession in antiquity, with the official Roman name being Contra-Aquincum (see Aquincum for the Roman town across the Danube in what became Óbuda).
 Alternatively, the name Pest may have come from a Slavic word meaning "furnace", "oven" (Bulgarian пещ /[ˈpɛʃt]/; Serbian пећ/peć; Croatian peć), related to the word пещера (peshtera, meaning "cave"), probably in reference to a local cave where fire burned.
 The spelling Pesth was occasionally used in English, even as late as the early 20th century, although it is now considered archaic.